(Last updated on August 5, 2024.)

 ✩Lines(solid, dotted, dashed, with hooks at both ends)

-Lines are input by selecting the Line on Palette.
-From the Inspector, you can change attributes of the line.
+Lines are input by selecting the Line on the Palette.
+From the Inspector, you can change the attributes of the line.

 ✩Wavy line